 Our SeaMate Ve-1 hydrostatic release unit is designed to operate in all conditions.
 From extreme heat to the polar environment.
-In the exceptional situation your vessel sinks, the T-ISS SeaMate Ve-1 will automatically release your life rafts and EPIRB’s.
+In the exceptional situation that your vessel sinks, the T-ISS SeaMate Ve-1 will automatically release your life rafts and EPIRB’s.

 Our innovative design increased the reliability, that’s why the T-ISS SeaMate Ve-1 has an expiry life of 3 years.
 This means you only replace the HRU every 3 years, instead of 2 years which is common.
+Wheelmark approved.

 Besides the cost saving, this also reduces the environmental footprint.
 The SeaMate Ve-1 hydrostatic release also fits on remote release systems.
 This enables you to release life rafts remotely.